openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Existing OpenID Connect OP as custodian of End-User Credentials

-An existing OpenID Connect may extends its service by maintaining credentials issued by other claims sources on behalf of its customers.
+An existing OpenID Connect may extend its service by maintaining credentials issued by other claims sources on behalf of its customers.
 Customers can mix claims of the OP and from their credentials to fulfil authentication requests.

 ## Federated OpenID Connect OP adds device-local mode

-An extisting OpenID Connect OP with a native user experience (PWA or native app) issues Verifiable Credentials and stores it on the user's device linked to a private key residing on this device under the user's control.
+An existing OpenID Connect OP with a native user experience (PWA or native app) issues Verifiable Credentials and stores them on the user's device linked to a private key residing on this device under the user's control.
 For every authentication request, the native user experience first checks whether this request can be fulfilled using the locally stored credentials.
-If so, it generates a presentations signed with the user's keys in order to prevent replay of the credential.
+If so, it generates a presentation signed with the user's keys in order to prevent replay of the credential.

 This approach dramatically reduces latency and reduces load on the OP's servers.
-Moreover, the user can identity, authenticate, and authorize even in situations with unstable or without internet connectivity.
+Moreover, the user can identity, authenticate, and authorize even in situations with unstable or no internet connectivity.

 # Terminology